IdosElmo/HandasatHalal/README.md

 Handasat Halal course @Ariel University 2021

-Ido Elmaleh, Yana Shayev, Avi Bםter.
+Ido Elmaleh, Yana Shayev, Avi Boter.

 In this project we simulate a spacecraft (Beresheet) landing on the moon.
   The parameters we use are: